 The information contained in this document is provided "AS IS" without any warranty of any kind.
-Unless otherwise expressly agreed in writing, Gemalto makes no warranty as to the value or accuracy of information contained herein.
+Unless otherwise expressly agreed in writing, Thales DIS France S.A. and/or its subsidiaries or affiliates make no warranty as to the value or accuracy of information contained herein.

 The document could include technical inaccuracies or typographical errors.
 Changes are periodically added to the information herein.
-Furthermore, Gemalto reserves the right to make any change or improvement in the specifications data, information, and the like described herein, at any time.
+Furthermore, Thales DIS France S.A. and/or its subsidiaries or affiliates reserve the right to make any change or improvement in the specifications data, information, and the like described herein, at any time.

-Gemalto hereby disclaims all warranties and conditions with regard to the information contained herein, including all implied warranties of merchantability, fitness for a particular purpose, title and non-infringement.
-In no event shall Gemalto be liable, whether in contract, tort or otherwise, for any indirect, special or consequential damages or any damages whatsoever including but not limited to damages resulting from loss of use, data, profits, revenues, or customers, arising out of or in connection with the use or performance of information contained in this document.
+Thales DIS France S.A. and/or its subsidiaries or affiliates hereby disclaim all warranties and conditions with regard to the information contained herein, including all implied warranties of merchantability, fitness for a particular purpose, title and non-infringement.
+In no event shall Thales DIS France S.A. and/or its subsidiaries or affiliates be liable, whether in contract, tort or otherwise, for any indirect, special or consequential damages or any damages whatsoever including but not limited to damages resulting from loss of use, data, profits, revenues, or customers, arising out of or in connection with the use or performance of information contained in this document.

-Gemalto does not and shall not warrant that this product will be resistant to all possible attacks and shall not incur, and disclaims, any liability in this respect.
+Thales DIS France S.A. and/or its subsidiaries or affiliates do not and shall not warrant that this product will be resistant to all possible attacks and shall not incur, and disclaims, any liability in this respect.
 Even if each product is compliant with current security standards in force on the date of their design, security mechanisms' resistance necessarily evolves according to the state of the art in security and notably under the emergence of new attacks.
-Under no circumstances, shall Gemalto be held liable for any third party actions and in particular in case of any successful attack against systems or equipment incorporating Gemalto products.
-Gemalto disclaims any liability with respect to security for direct, incidental or consequential damages that result from any use of its products.
+Under no circumstances, shall Thales DIS France S.A. and/or its subsidiaries or affiliates be held liable for any third party actions and in particular in case of any successful attack against systems or equipment incorporating Thales DIS France S.A. and/or its subsidiaries or affiliates products.
+Thales DIS France S.A. and/or its subsidiaries or affiliates disclaim any liability with respect to security for direct, indirect, incidental or consequential damages that result from any use of its products.
 It is further stressed that independent testing and verification by the person using the product is particularly encouraged, especially in any application in which defective, incorrect or insecure functioning could result in damage to persons or property, denial of service or loss of privacy.

-© 2019 Gemalto - All rights reserved.
-Gemalto and the Gemalto logo are trademarks and service marks of Gemalto N.V. and/or its subsidiaries and are registered in certain countries.
-All other trademarks and service marks, whether registered or not in specific countries, are the property of their respective owners.
+Copyright © 2018-2020 Thales Group.
+All rights reserved.
+Thales and the Thales logo are trademarks and service marks of Thales and/or its subsidiaries and affiliates and are registered in certain countries.
+All other trademarks and service marks, whether registered or not in specific countries, are the properties of their respective owners.